ababei/LearningEulerFactors/README.md

 ## License ##

 The code here is made available under the MIT License.
-Int2Int is pinned and also made available under MIT, but see that code for more concrete details.
+See the [LICENSE file](/LICENSE) for more.